railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 ..tip :: Delivery from the supplier or to the customer

     The :mod:`sale_supplier_direct_delivery` module enables you to deliver the product directly from the supplier to the customer.
+At the time of writing this module is in ``addons-extra`` .
-    The logic to follow is configured for each products and affects only the products whose lines are marked “Make to Order”.
+    The logic that the product follows is configured individually for each product and affects only those products marked ``Make to Order``.

-This mode is not always advisable.
-Each order is handled once it's been confirmed.
-Then if an order is to be delivered in three months the scheduler will reserve goods in stock for each order once it's been confirmed.
-It would have been more efficient to leave these products available for other orders.
+This mode is not always sensible.
+Each order is processed immediately it's been confirmed.
+So if an order is to be delivered in three months the scheduler will reserve goods in stock for each order once it's been confirmed.
+It would have been more sensible to leave these products available for other orders.

-If a customer order is configured 'From Order', the scheduler will directly create the corresponding supplier quotation request.
-Outside, it would have been preferable to wait for several weeks if the lead time enabled you to group the purchase with other future orders.
+If a Purchase Order's :guilabel:`Invoicing Control` is configured ``From Order``, the scheduler will immediately create the corresponding supplier quotation request.
+It would have been preferable to delay for several weeks if you could have used the lead time to group the purchase with other future orders.

 So the negative effects of working with the Just in Time module are: